Tutorial on the pylon

 This simple tool lets you check whether your GigE or USB 3.0 camera reliably delivers all images to your application (such as the pylon Viewer) at the specified bandwidth settings.
 In this way you can optimize your GigE or USB 3.0 setup in terms of maximum image data throughput and reliability.
 The load from image data transfer can be calibrated for each GigE or USB 3.0 camera connected so that all cameras can transmit their image data without errors, using the maximum bandwidth available.

 Search function and favorites in the pylon Feature Tree

 The pylon Feature Tree now offers a search function that lets you quickly and easily find all camera features with names containing the search term you entered.
 Add found features to your favorites and save time during the camera evaluation – no more elaborate navigating, scrolling or searching!
 Give it a try.

 Easier software development for embedded systems

 Due to the cost benefits compared to standard desktop systems, embedded systems are becoming increasingly attractive for vision applications.
 However, in contrast to a standard system, the software development for an embedded target is often much more complex – and thus more expensive.

 pylon simplifies the development process for embedded systems, helping reduce the development costs and thus the cost threshold for the affordability of embedded developments:

-- Regardless of the camera interface technology used (GigE, USB, etc.), pylon always provides the same API.
-This makes it possible to start the development, even in the evaluation and prototype phase, with an easily-integrated plug & play-ready camera (e.g. dart with USB3 Vision interface) and later switch it to another interface (e.g. dart with BCON interface) in an embedded context.
-If anything, this transition requires only a few lines of changed code.
+- Regardless of the camera interface technology used (GigE, USB, etc.) pylon always provides the same API.
+This makes it possible to start the development, even in the evaluation and prototype phase, with an easily-integrated plug-and-play-ready camera (e.g. dart with USB3 interface) and later switch it to another interface (e.g. dart with BCON interface) in an embedded context.
+If anything, this transition only requires a few lines of changed code.